cyberbotics/webots/resources/web/server/README.md

 2. Start the session server (`session_server.py`).

 This procedure should be automated in a startup script, so that the servers are restarted after a reboot of the machine.

+This folder also contains a `server.sh` utility script to automatically start and stop `session_server.py` and `simulation_server.py` with a given configuration file.

 ## Ports